PLEASE NOTE: MiND-AID is not an emergency crisis intervention service.

 MiND-AID is designed to meet the needs of individual users from throughout the District of Muskoka.
 Our Navigators can meet with young people in a public area or a professional office setting, over the internet via video chat, over the phone, through text or via email, depending on the preference.
 We are flexible and mobile.

-MiND-AID has received funding from the following generous supporters:
+In the 2022-23 fiscal year, MiND-AID received funding from the following generous supporters:

 Plus many community and private donors from throughout the District.